ziu1986/lesson-code-review/index.md

 permalink: /
 ---

-# Collaborative feedback with code reviews
+# Code reviews makes good work great

 The best way to make good work great.
 To give a general definition of what a good code means is almost impossible.
-If you are working alone in a project you could say that good code is something that works.
-In the moment where you are collaborating with several people, and is developing a code base which were written in the past it starts to get hard.
+If you are working alone on a project you could say that good code is something that works.
+At the moment where you are collaborating with several people and you are developing a codebase that was written in the past, it starts to get hard.

-## Motivation for doing code reviews in team work
+## Code reviews for teams

-At some point in the life cycle of a code base when the number of developers are increased from one to N there will come a point where someone will suggest changes which are not forseen or planed for in the original base.
-Suddenly you can find your self working in a big project where several persons, at different times, have contributed to the development of the code base.
+At some point in the life cycle of a codebase when the number of developers is increased from one to N there will come a point where someone will suggest changes that are not foreseen or planned for in the original base.
+Suddenly you can find yourself working on a big project where several persons, at different times, have contributed to the development of the codebase.

 <br>